kahlan/kahlan/docs/README.md

 * [preview](https://github.com/v2e4lisp/preview)
 * etc.

-In these list above, if [Peridot](https://github.com/peridot-php/peridot) seems to be mature enough it only provides the basics at the time I'm writing this documentation (i.e the `describe-it` syntax).
+In these list above, if [Peridot](https://github.com/peridot-php/peridot) seems to be mature enough it only provides the basics (i.e the `describe-it` syntax) and all others seems to be some simple proof of concept at the time I'm writing this documentation.

 So Kahlan was created out of frustration with all existing PHP testing frameworks.
-And instead of introducing some new philosophical concepts, tools, java practices, crap, Kahlan just provide an environment which allow you to **easily test your code even with hard coded references** for PHP coder.
+And instead of introducing some new philosophical concepts, tools, java practices, craps, Kahlan just provide an environment which allow you to **easily test your code even with hard coded references** for PHP coder.

 To achieve this goal **Kahlan allow to stub or monkey patch your code** directly like in Ruby or JavaScript without any required PECL-extentions.
 That way you won't need to put some [DI everywhere just for being able to write a test](http://david.heinemeierhansson.com/2012/dependency-injection-is-not-a-virtue.html).